Learning | Meditation | Paragliding | Sightseeing | Volunteering | Walks & Treks

 See our Bir Events Calendar for listings of special events in the greater Bir area.

-- Deer Park Institute and Dharmalaya Institute both offer periodic classes and seminars on a variety of topics including philosophy, meditation, health, ecology, and more.
-Accommodation is available at both centres.
+- Deer Park Institute and Dharmalaya Institute both offer periodic classes, retreats, and seminars on a variety of topics including philosophy, meditation, health, ecology, and more.
+Accommodation is available at both centres (for programme participants only).

-- Dharmalaya also offers hands-on service-learning programmes in green building, organic gardening, and other aspects of sustainable living.
+- Dharmalaya Institute also offers hands-on service-learning programmes in earthen building, organic gardening, and other aspects of sustainable living.

 See our Meditation Courses & Retreats page for more information.